Minnesota Uber and Lyft Accident Lawyers Representing Passengers and Drivers

 At the Sand Law Office, we offer representation on a contingency fee basis.
 This means that if there is no recovery in your case, there is no fee.
 You would literally pay nothing.
 However, that is not the desired outcome for anybody except the negligent party’s insurance company.
-If we do recover financial compensation for your Minnesota personal injury case, then Sand Law charges the same fee that every personal injury firm in Minnesota charges: 33 to 40 percent of your settlement amount.
+If we recover financial compensation for your Minnesota personal injury case, Sand Law charges the same fee that every personal injury firm in Minnesota charges: 33 to 40% of your settlement amount.
 We charge 33% if we settle your case before trial, most often through negotiations; or we charge 40% if the case goes to trial, meaning a lawsuit is filed with the Minnesota courts.

 Although insurance companies would have you believe that a personal injury attorney is not necessary and just ends up taking some of your well-deserved money, they only say this because it is in the best interest.
 A study by an insurance research group IRC found that, on average, injury victims that did retain a lawyer won 3.5 times more money than injured parties who faced the insurance companies alone.

 If you got a settlement for: